Kiinzu/Casino-Heist/Documentation/HTTP_deployment.md

 Do you wish to use Casino Heist official API? (yes/no)
 ```

-3. If you choose to use Casino Heist Official API, you won't be required to deploy the Backend and Challenge youself, it will automatically fetch everything from our Official API. (**This option only last until the end of 2024 or until further notice!**)
+3. If you choose to use the Casino Heist official API, you won't be required to deploy the backend and challenge yourself; it will automatically fetch everything from our official API (**This option only lasts until the end of 2024 or until further notice!**)

-4. If you choose not to use our Official API, you'll need to deploy the Challenges yourself by following [this](../Documentation/CHALL-ONLY_deployment.md) deployment, as for the Website (Frontend & Backend), it will be configured by the script to be deployed on `localhost:5173` (Frontend) and `127.0.0.1:5000` (Backend).
+4. If you choose not to use our official API, you'll need to deploy the challenges yourself by following [this](../Documentation/CHALL-ONLY_deployment.md) deployment.
+As for the website (frontend and backend), it will be configured by the script to be deployed on `localhost:5173` (frontend) and `127.0.0.1:5000` (backend).

-5. Now you have a running Casino Heist Website on your local, you can verify this by navigating to `localhost:5173`
+5. Now you have a running Casino Heist website on your local; you can verify this by navigating to `localhost:5173`

 > **NOTE**
-This option of communication directly to our API will end in the end of 2024 or until further notice.
+This option of communicating directly to our API will end at the end of 2024 or until further notice.